-Target the audience to the theme of the release.
-For example, government revenue authority leaders and directors should always be invited to a dissemination on taxation; members of parliament should be invited to meetings on constitutional themes or themes related to current legislation; health or education advocacy organizations should be invited to meetings on service delivery; and the president's office should be invited to meetings on democracy, freedom of the press and other high-level rights issues.
+In addition, tailor the wider event audience to the theme of the release.
+For example, government revenue authority leaders and directors should always be invited to a dissemination on taxation; members of Parliament should be invited to meetings on constitutional themes or themes related to current legislation; health or education advocacy organizations should be invited to meetings on service delivery; and the president's office should be invited to meetings on democracy, freedom of the press and other high-level rights issues.

-Please note that local staff from our Core Donors -- DFID, SIDA, USAID, and the World Bank - should be invited to every dissemination.
+Please note that local staff from our donors - SIDA, Hewlett Foundation, Mo Ibrahim Foundation, Transparency International, etc., where available - should be invited to every dissemination.
 It is recommended that partners do research to find out which officials in these organizations are appropriate to invite to each dissemination, but where necessary, the PMU may be able assist with getting names of appropriate individuals to invite.